Ayyybel/Ayyybel/_pages/favs.md

 - [mogdogblog](https://www.mogdogblog.com/home), creator of nubbys number factory, and a site I really enjoy the vibe of.
 - [Bill Wurtz](https://billwurtz.com/), maybe the first personal site I ever visited, and a joy to explore.
 - [jvscholz](https://jvscholz.com), a guy with a pretty interesting productivity-focused youtube channel, and a site with lots of depth and useful information.

+## Blogs, posts, and misc stuff
+- **9-23-25** - [Hosting a Website on a Disposable Vape](https://bogdanthegeek.github.io/blog/projects/vapeserver/) - just a really cool project I wish I had the patience or expertise to pull off.
+- **9-23-25** - [how to live without your phone by samkriss](https://samkriss.substack.com/p/how-to-live-without-your-phone) - I've been slowly making my phone less useful, but am quite scared of the leap it would take to get rid of it fully.
+Reading about others experiences is always interesting.